Great Smoky Mountains National Park Quarter

 Great Smoky Mountains National Park information

 Great Smoky Mountains National Park in Tennessee has an interesting history, full of struggle.
-Early inhabitants of the area were the Cherokee Indians, who were forced out as white settlers began to move in.
+Early inhabitants of the area were the Cherokee Indians, who were forced out as white settlers began arriving to the area.

 As the years went by, deforestation began to be a problem as much of the forest was removed for logging.
 The government attempted to create the area into a national park to preserve it, but struggled to do so as there were little funds available.